Updated May 31, 2023

 Advantages of joining a startup

-You’re more responsible in a startup
+1. You’re more responsible in a startup

 It’s all an entrepreneur wants.
 Don’t you?

 When you join a startup and become a part of a small dynamic team, you have more responsibility.
-With more responsibility, you need to make more decisions.
+With more commitment, you need to make more decisions.
 And quite often than not, you make mistakes.
 Mistake is part of being human.
-More mistakes you make (not similar ones), more challenges you face to make them right.
+More mistakes you make (not similar ones), the more challenges you face to make them right.

-Steep learning curve
+4. Steep learning curve

-Get to higher rung easily
+5. Get to higher rung easily

 Thus, in a startup, you always have better opportunities for growth and learning.
 But there is also risk involved.